GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you can get today’s work done today, but you do it in such a way that you can’t possibly get tomorrow’s work done tomorrow, then you lose.
+> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
 >
-> ~ *Martin Fowler*
+> ~ *Michael A. Jackson*

 ---
 ## 🏎 Quick Facts